Good news: In Holland, May often is the sunniest month of the year, with on average up to 15 hours of sunshine a day.

 Bring short-sleeved T-shirts or tops, and summer-type skirts and dresses — but also something slightly warmer for chilly evenings and sunny but chilly days.
 Jeans, light-weight slacks, or shorts for guys.

 You probably won’t need an umbrella.
 If you do want to carry one, a small fold-up model will suffice.
-But showers usually are brief enough to wait them out over something to eat of drink at a brown café or a deli.
+But showers usually are brief enough to wait them out over something to eat of drink at a brown café, a coffeehouse/coffeeshop. or a deli.

 - Sunny days are perfect for postcard-quality photos — especially now that everything is green.
 You can take beautiful pictures along the canals (particularly from bridges).